 During that time, there was a fatal shooting in Seattle’s Central District, about 1.5 miles from our office.
 The young man who was killed was the older brother of one of my son’s classmates.
 It was the fifth recent shooting at the intersection of 21st and Union.

 The intersection is a neighborhood commercial center surrounded by single-family homes.
 Union is a two-lane collector with street trees, parking, bike lanes, and a trolley line: a lot of ingredients of a good urban street – nothing that would lead you to believe it’s been the scene of so much violence.
 I kept wondering why this was happening here.

-The City’s response was to treat the problem as an enforcement issue and promise to increase police patrols – without really looking at other options or taking the time to listen to the community.
+The City’s response was to treat the problem as an enforcement issue and promise to increase police patrols.
 Meanwhile, a neighborhood blog revealed that community members had been asking for traffic calming, speed humps and street lighting to, in their words, “transform the street and make shootouts and drive-aways less likely.”
 It turns out 21st Street is pretty much the only street in the area that doesn’t have any traffic calming.
 Everyone who lives nearby knows it’s a perfect getaway street.

 Other people’s lived experiences must inform our work.

 This story helped me think about empathy more clearly.
 Empathy is the capacity to understand by seeing, hearing, and feeling another person’s experience, from within their frame of reference, not our own.
 When we practice empathy and apply it to our professional decisions, we move one step closer to a built environment that works for everyone.